glciampaglia/glciampaglia.com/content/publication/the-production-of-information.md

 economy, and to a better understanding of social exchange of knowledge information networks. """

-abstract_short = """Can we measure the relationship between demand and supply for new information about a topic? """
+abstract_short = """Online traces of human activity offer novel opportunities to study the dynamics of complex knowledge exchange networks, in particular how emergent patterns of collective attention determine what new information is generated and consumed.
+Can we measure the relationship between demand and supply for new information about a topic? [...]"""

 # Does this page contain LaTeX math? (true/false)
 math = false